LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/logtalk_library_path_2.rst

    built-in predicate can be used to detect and report duplicated library aliases using the ``check`` target.

+Clauses for this predicate should preferably be facts.
+Defining rules to dynamically compute at runtime both library alias names and their paths, although sometimes handy, can inadvertently result in endless loops when those rules also attempt to expand library paths.
+When asserting facts for this predicate, use preferably ``asserta/1`` instead of ``assertz/1`` to help ensure the facts will be used before any rules.

 Relative paths (e.g. ``'../'`` or ``'./'``) should only be used within the *alias(path)*) notation so that library paths can always be expanded to absolute paths independently of the (usually unpredictable) current